boomcamp/PHP7-Mini-app-Namespace/README.md

 }
 ```

 * Step 2.)
-Create the `BoomCamp/bootstrap.php` file it will load the generated `vendor` folder to be used by the application.
+Create the `BoomCamp/bootstrap.php` file it will load the generated `vendor/` folder to be used by the application.

 ```
 <?php